biomchen/redistricting-sentiment/README.md

         self.addresses = addresses
         self.coordinates = coordinates
 ```
 The class converts an ESRI shapefile into a geojson file and get the coordinates of each school.
-Unfortunately, during the generation of the shapefiles, both 'SCHOOL' and 'SCHOOL_1' has been used for a field attribute. the The conversion of the shapefile are two-step process using two methods, convert_json and convert_epsg.
+It is noted that, during the generation of the shapefiles, both 'SCHOOL' and 'SCHOOL_1' has been used for a field attribute.
+In general, the conversion of the shapefile are two-step process using two methods, convert_json and convert_epsg.

 Parameter | Description
 ----|----